awsdocs/amazon-athena-user-guide/doc_source/connect-with-previous-jdbc.md

 | log\_path | Local path of the Athena JDBC driver logs\.
 If no log path is provided, then no log files are created\. | N/A | No |
 | log\_level | Log level of the Athena JDBC driver logs\.
 Valid values: INFO, DEBUG, WARN, ERROR, ALL, OFF, FATAL, TRACE\. | N/A | No |

-## Examples: Using the Previous Version of the JDBC Driver with the JDK<a name="jdbc-prev-version-examples"></a>
+### Examples: Using the 1\.1\.0 Version of the JDBC Driver with the JDK<a name="jdbc-prev-version-examples"></a>

- The following code examples demonstrate how to use the previous version of the JDBC driver in a Java application\.
+ The following code examples demonstrate how to use the JDBC driver version 1\.1\.0 in a Java application\.
 These examples assume that the AWS JAVA SDK is included in your classpath, specifically the `aws-java-sdk-core` module, which includes the authorization packages \(`com.amazonaws.auth.*`\) referenced in the examples\.

-**Example Example: Creating a Driver**
+**Example Example: Creating a Driver Version 1\.0\.1**

 ```
          Properties info = new Properties();